redhat-cop/casl-ansible/README.md

 ## Automation of OpenShift Cluster Content

-The [openshift-applier](roles/openshift-applier) is used to automate the seeding of OpenShift cluster content based on OpenShift templates and parameters files.
+(moved to a new repo - https://github.com/redhat-cop/openshift-applier) The [openshift-applier](https://github.com/redhat-cop/openshift-applier) is used to automate the seeding of OpenShift cluster content based on OpenShift templates and parameters files.

 ## Compatibility Matrix